guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 <details>
 <summary>💡 <b>Manual wake token capture</b> (Click to expand)</summary>

-You do not have to do this step, unless you want your translator to have a "default" backup copy of your Xgimi wake token.
-Generally, this can be skipped because it is so easy to have the translator sniff the token later.
+You do not have to do this step.
+The only reason to do so is to have a "default" backup copy of your Xgimi wake token built into the firmware in case you delete the learned token.
+Generally, including a wake token in secrete.yaml can be skipped because it is so easy to sniff the token with the board running my firmware.

 Physically unplug the projector so it cannot reconnect to the original remote.
 Turn Bluetooth on and grant the terminal Bluetooth access if the operating system asks.

-Run one of:
+Run the bluetooth capture script:

 On MacOS or Linux